bldl/emplace-spidermonkey/README.md

         prefs.upsert("useDarkmode", true); // Default to true
    ```

-By using upsert, default values can be applied at different times, with the assurance that later defaults will not overwrite an existing value.
-This is obviously because the key already exists and will return the existing key instead of inserting or overwriting.
+By using `upsert`, default values can be applied at different times, with the assurance that later defaults will not overwrite an existing `value`.
+This is obviously because the `key` already exists and will `return` the existing `key` instead of inserting or overwriting.

 <details>
 <summary>
 Similar functionality in Python
 </summary>
-As mentioned earlier in this tutorial, there are similar functionalities in other languages such as Python and it's "setdefault" method.
+As mentioned earlier in this tutorial, there are similar functionalities in other languages such as Python and its setdefault method.
 In our case we use upsert on Map's.
 The setdefault method is used on dictionaries, lets use a similar code example:

 ```python
 # Without setdefault